MicrosoftDocs/azure-stack-docs/azure-stack/ruggedized/operator/azure-stack-add-scale-node-rca.md

 The following steps are a high-level overview of how to add a node.
 Don't follow these steps without first referring to your OEM-provided capacity expansion documentation.

 1. Place the new physical server in the rack and cable it appropriately.
-2. Enable physical switch ports and adjust access control lists (ACLs) if applicable:
+2. Enable physical switch ports on both TOR devices using SSH:
    1. Enter configuration mode:

       ```shell